jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Rich Snippets

-The most obvious way that the search engines are currently using Microdata is to be able to display rich snippets in search results.
+The most obvious way that the search engines are currently using Microdata is to use the embedded data on pages to display rich snippets in search results.
 If you have done a Google search in the past two years, you have probably seen some examples of rich snippets showing up in your search results.
 You can see